Get insider access

 iRobot Roomba S9

 The iRobot Roomba S9 is better than the Shark IQ Robot.
-The iRobot is better-built, easier to maintain, charges faster while offering similar battery performance, and delivers much stronger performance across a variety of surface types.
-It also has a far more advanced suite of automation features, as it allows you to configure its coverage map with no-go zones or schedule cleaning times for specific rooms.
+The iRobot is better built, easier to maintain, charges faster while offering similar battery performance, and delivers much stronger performance across a variety of surface types.
+It also has a far more advanced suite of automation features, allowing you to configure its coverage map with no-go zones or schedule cleaning times for specific rooms.

 Shark ION Robot RV700 Series [RV750, RV761]